 Spring is a time for new beginnings, and this year for Signet Healthcare Inc. it means a new location.
-As of March 2019, Signet will be moving to a new building in Whiteville, where we can better serve our patients.
+Signet moved to a new building in Whiteville, where we can better serve our patients.
 Over the past 17 years we have made it our goal to treat all of our patients like family, and at our new location our patients can expect the same care and treatment from the same staff and providers that have cared for them.

 The New Signet will be located at:

 UPDATE: Healthy Choices has been extended to end on

 2018 is coming to a close and sweater weather is descending upon us.
 During this time of year, it's easy to fall into the routine of staying indoors, lounging on the couch, and eating holiday cookies.